Poll Shows Americans Think U.S. Postal Service Is The Best Federal Agency, ICE Is The Worst

 The divide comes as ICE has been through a series of very public controversies.
 The agency has been at the front line of President Trump’s crackdown on undocumented immigrants, carrying out a series of controversial raids earlier this year that led to widespread pushback.

-A number of politicians and immigrant rights advocates accused ICE of taking a heavy-handed approach, and the agency’s detention of immigrants has also been widely criticized.
-Earlier this year, Congresswoman Alexandria Ocasio-Cortez told Instagram followers that the White House was operating “concentration camps” at the U.S.-Mexico border, sparking a national debate over whether her terminology was appropriate.
+A number of politicians and immigrant-rights advocates accused ICE of taking a heavy-handed approach, and the agency’s detention of immigrants has also been widely criticized.
+Earlier this year, as reported by Independent, Congresswoman Alexandria Ocasio-Cortez told Instagram followers that the White House was operating “concentration camps” at the U.S.-Mexico border, sparking a national debate over whether her terminology was appropriate.

 As NyMag reported, two dozen migrants have died in ICE custody since Donald Trump took office.
 A report from the Office of the Inspector General found that ICE detainees were kept in squalid, unsafe conditions that included 155 people crammed into a room meant to hold only 35.